Silence Listening: A Midwest Truth-Telling Exhibition

 Ron Bradfield Jnr is a saltwater artist and curator from Bardi Country, north of Broome who grew up in Geraldton.
 As the CYO (Chief Yarning Officer) of Yarns R Us; Ron facilitates cultural conversations across all levels of our communities, helping Australians to revisit and explore their own personal stories – so as to better consider their own connections to this place.

-Born in Eradu, Charmaine is a proud Wajarri, Badimaya and Wilunyu woman of the Yamaji Nation.
-Charmaine is a multi-media and esteemed poet who incorporates woodblock printing, painting, collage, video and installation work that challenges colonial narratives giving voice to the silenced histories of her people.
+Born in Eradu, the late Charmaine Papertalk Green (1962-2025) was a proud Wajarri, Badimaya and Wilunyu woman of the Yamaji Nation.
+An esteemed multimedia artist and poet, her practice incorporated woodblock printing, painting, collage, video and installation.
+Through her work she challenged colonial narratives, giving a voice to the silenced histories of her people.
+In recognition of her cultural and creative contributions, she was inducted into the WA Women’s Hall of Fame in 2023.

 George Criddle (b.
 1984) is a conceptual and socially engaged artist whose colonial ancestors played a central role in in frontier violence and nation building in Jambinu, (Geraldton).
 Their work interrogates the privileges inherited by their family as a result of colonial dispossession, acknowledging the impact of their own lineage.